patcoston/black-jack/README.md

 ## TODO:

-- Splitting - if your first two cards are identical, you can split them, and each hand will get one card, then the Dealer plays.
+- Splitting - After Split clicked, disable buttons Stand, Hit, Split, then Dealer plays, then show Win, Lose or Tie for 21 for all 3 hands.

 ## How the code works